 Texture adds visual interest to a room.
 It creates depth and introduces an element of design that is appealing to our senses, both visual and tactile.
 When combined with a décor application as substantial as window treatments, the impact on a space is significant.
-I personally love to use curtains to “warm” up minimal design, create a cozy space, or give dimension to a room.
-Read on to see a couple of different ways to elevate your space with texture.

 There are three types of texture in curtains; visual, tactile, and amplitude.
 All three have their own way of expanding beyond basic duck canvas cloth drapes to create a personalized touch for your windows.

 Visual texture, like a photograph, is seen but not felt.
 Utilizing pattern is a great way to inject texture into a room, while still maintaining a flat surface, and is well suited to design where the tactile focus is better directed to furniture and decorative accents.
 Visual texture can also be found in burnout and jacquard fabrics, where the pattern is woven into the fabric instead of printed or embroidered.
 Jacquard sheers are a particular favorite of mine because they work well in a multitude of design styles and are an ideal layering option.